lsigism/codename-challenge/README.md

 ## Deployment

+This application can be deployed in two different ways: automatically via GitHub Actions or manually using the gh-pages npm package.
+Both methods use the same build script but differ in how the deployment is handled.

-### Automatic Deployment
+### Automatic Deployment with GitHub Actions

 This application is deployed using GitHub Pages and can be accessed at:
 [https://lsigism.github.io/codename-challenge/](https://lsigism.github.io/codename-challenge/)

-Deployment happens automatically when changes are merged to the `main` branch via the GitHub Actions workflow.
+Deployment happens automatically when changes are pushed to the `main` branch.
+Behind the scenes:

-### Manual Deployment
+1. The GitHub Actions workflow in `.github/workflows/deploy.yml` is triggered
+2. The workflow:
+   - Checks out your code from the repository
+   - Sets up Node.js with the required version
+   - Installs dependencies using `npm ci`
+   - Builds the application using `npm run build:gh-pages`
+   - Configures the GitHub Pages environment
+   - Uploads the `dist` directory as a deployment artifact

-To manually deploy the application to GitHub Pages:
+   - Deploys the artifact to GitHub Pages using GitHub's official deploy-pages action
+3. The deployment is published to the same URL as the manual deployment

+This automatic process ensures your site is rebuilt and deployed whenever you push changes to the `main` branch, without requiring any manual steps.

+You can view the complete workflow configuration in `.github/workflows/deploy.yml`.

+### Manual Deployment with gh-pages package

+For quick testing or when automatic deployment isn't suitable, you can manually deploy:

 1. Run `npm run deploy`
+2. Behind the scenes, this command:
+   - First runs the `predeploy` script automatically (due to npm's script hooks)
+   - The `predeploy` script executes `npm run build:gh-pages` to build your application
+   - The build process creates the production files in the `dist` directory
+   - Then the `gh-pages` package takes the contents of the `dist` folder
-2. This will build the application and deploy it to the `gh-pages` branch
+   - It commits these files to the `gh-pages` branch
+   - Finally, it pushes this branch to GitHub
-3. GitHub Pages will serve the content from this branch at the same URL: [https://lsigism.github.io/codename-challenge/](https://lsigism.github.io/codename-challenge/)
+3. GitHub Pages will serve the content from this branch at: [https://lsigism.github.io/codename-challenge/](https://lsigism.github.io/codename-challenge/)
-4. This is useful for quickly testing changes without needing to merge to main

-**Note:** Whether you deploy manually or via the automatic workflow, the same production URL is used.
+**Note:** Both deployment methods use the same `build:gh-pages` script to create the production bundle, but they differ in how the deployment is handled.

+## GitHub Pages Configuration

-## About the gh-pages Branch
+### About the gh-pages Branch

 The `gh-pages` branch is a special branch used by GitHub Pages for deployment.
 Here's what you should know: